yeoenggu/test_order/README.md

   - logging does not work ... comment out for the moment.
   - bundle versions still mismatch ... need to fix

+Running: bundle install --without development:test --path vendor/bundle --binstubs vendor/bundle/bin -j4 --deployment
+remote:        Warning: the running version of Bundler (1.13.7) is older than the version that created the lockfile (1.14.5).
+We suggest you upgrade to the latest version of Bundler by running `gem install bundler`.

 transcient error
 - omniauth csrf detected
 - Sinatra::App ... nil.